alexiulian/StarCatalogue/README.md

 # Astronomy Catalogue Application
-This C++ application is designed to help astronomers catalogue stars.
+- This C++ application is designed to help astronomers catalogue stars.
 It allows astronomers to manage information about stars and astronomers, search for stars by name, and add new stars to the catalogue.
+- It is developed fully in **C++** and uses **QT** for the Graphical User Interface

 # Features
 - Astronomer Information Loading: Upon launching the application, information about astronomers is loaded from a text file.
 Each astronomer has a name and the constellation they study.